excitexcite/StarGame/README.md

 Some new features might be realised soon.

-If you have any suggestuon, contact me excitenew@gmail.co,
+If you have any suggestuon, contact me excitenew@gmail.com